PetreVane/GitHub-followers/README.md

 # GitHub-followers
-Simple (storyBoard free) iOS app which lists your Github followers.
+StoryBoard free iOS app which lists your Github followers.
 This app uses Sean Allen's take-home project, as starting point.
 But it diverges from Sean implementation in various ways.